 Answer: You can start anywhere.
 You might think first of what you would like to accomplish, or which group you might like to support, such as children.
 To provide the Foundation with the greatest flexibility, you may wish to make an unrestricted gift to the endowment.
 In any given year, this will ensure funds can be directed to the area(s) of greatest need.
 Also, consider what assets you might use to make a gift.
 What is important is that you gather information about various options, then go on to evaluate and discuss them with your financial and/or legal advisors, and of course with your family.

 Question: How can The Florida Bar Foundation help?

 Answer: The Foundation can be a useful resource in your gift planning.
 To learn more about our programs, explore the Foundation website.
 Review our information and stories to see what interests you, and what you would like to learn more about.
 Call the Foundation (407-960-7000) for more details about various programs.

-As you get an idea of what might interest you, and move on to how you would wish to structure a gift, you can use the Gift Calculator to explore financial options of various tax-advantaged ways to make your gift.
+As you get an idea of what might interest you, and move on to how you would wish to structure a gift, you can use a Gift Calculator to explore financial options of various tax-advantaged ways to make your gift.
 The Foundation can help you sort through which gift plans have the benefits that best match your own situation.
 We can work both with you as well as with your financial advisors about the details of the right gift plan for you.